The Job Of A Workers Compensation Claims Adjuster

+A Workers Compensation claims adjuster – are they friend or foe?
 Many years ago, I started out my career as an insurance adjuster trainee.

 The adjuster has more to do with your Workers Comp premiums than any underwriter, agent, or premium auditor.
 I thought I would go over a few interesting and probably unknown aspects of a very tough job in the insurance industry.